-The industrial water treatment market significantly protects critical components such as boiler feed systems and cooling towers.
+The industrial water treatment market protects critical components such as boiler feed systems and cooling towers.
 Without ion exchange, generating steam reliably and cost-effectively in many locations would be difficult, if not impossible.
 Ions are charged molecules or atoms; when an ionic substance is dissolved in water, the molecules dissociate into cations.
 “Cations” are positively charged particles.
 Negatively charged particles are referred to as “anions.”
-Ion exchange resins work by attracting other molecules or atoms based on their electrical charge and replacing them within the water process, leaving the removed molecule attached to the resin within the ion exchange system.
-Over time, the ion exchange system becomes saturated and must be back washed, regenerated, and recharged.
+Ion exchange resins attract other molecules or atoms based on their electrical charge and replace them within the water process, leaving the removed molecule attached to the resin within the ion exchange system.
+Over time, the ion exchange system becomes saturated and must be back-washed, regenerated, and recharged.
 This is typically done with a backwash system and regenerating solution near the equipment of the ionic exchange process.

 Cationic exchangers are classified as either strong (SAC) or weak (WAC) acid systems depending on the resin the unit is charged with.
 Both strong and weak acid resins are utilized in the demineralization process at industrial water treatment locations.
 Strong acid cations are utilized for water softening, and weak acid cation systems are used for dealkalization applications.
 Contaminants typically removed by cation resins include:

 Calcium (Ca2+), Chromium (Cr3+ and Cr6+), Iron (Fe3+), Magnesium (Mg2+), Manganese (Mn2+), Radium (Ra2+), Sodium (Na+), and Strontium (Sr2+).